-- If your PC has only one audio socket (like on mobile phones), you must use a USB adapter (or USB microphone) or a Y-shaped adapter ("splitter"). - In editions Home and higher, you can use as a microphone a supported iOS or Android smartphone (or other supported device) on which you have downloaded the Dragon Remote Microphone app (see our web page: www.nuance.com/dragon/remote-microphone). - The lower editions of Dragon do not support all the source types.
+- If your PC has only one audio socket (like on mobile phones), you must use a USB adapter (or USB microphone) or a Y-shaped adapter ("splitter"). - In editions Home and higher, you can use as a microphone a supported iOS or Android smartphone (or other supported device) on which you have downloaded the Dragon Remote Microphone app (see www.nuance.com/dragon/remote-microphone). - The lower editions of Dragon do not support all the source types.

-The Help and the Nuance website contain details for special audio sources such as Bluetooth wireless or the Dragon Remote Microphone app for iOS and Android devices (source available in editions Home and higher in Dragon 13).
+The Help and the Nuance website contain details for special audio sources such as Bluetooth wireless or the Dragon Remote Microphone app for iOS and Android devices.